mukesh51/c3-nested-object/README.md

 The key `London` is spelled incorrectly for scenario 3 and the function returns the default value of `nil`, which is desired.

-## The above function is static and does not provide a way of passing our own nested objects
+### The above function is static and does not provide a way of passing our own nested objects, but showcases an alternative approach.